IEC Protection Classes For LED Luminaires (2024)

 Thermal Stresses

-Thermal stress can pile up in the LED components if there are no proper heat sinks and heat dissipation systems in the bulbs.
-The heat accumulation causes thermal expansion in the internal component of the LEDs that create structural stresses.
+Thermal stress can build up in the LED components if there are no proper heat sinks and heat dissipation systems in the bulbs.
+The heat accumulation causes thermal expansion in the internal components of the LEDs, which creates structural stresses.
 The expanded components push against the casing and eventually break.

-Sudden noise and bits and pieces of the LED fixture will be seen flying across the room.
-To avoid such problems, always choose high-quality bulbs having proper heat sinks inside them.
+There will be sudden noise, and bits and pieces of the LED fixture will fly across the room.
+To avoid such problems, always choose high-quality bulbs with proper heat sinks inside them.

-LEDs in an enclosed fixture are usually used underwater to pervert the water from getting in and causing malfunctioning.
+LEDs in an enclosed fixture are usually used underwater to prevent water from getting in and causing malfunctioning.
 Do LEDs explode in an enclosed fixture?
 Yes, they do.
-And this happens mostly because of heat accumulation and thermal stresses.
+This happens mostly because of heat accumulation and thermal stresses.
 Since there is no outlet for heat in enclosed fixtures, the heat builds up inside and loses efficiency over time.

-This problem can be rectified by buying Led fixtures that are enclosed fixture rated.
-Moreover, high-quality LEDs have a heat dissipation system that significantly reduces heat accumulation.
+This problem can be rectified by buying LED fixtures that are enclosed fixture-rated.
+Moreover, high-quality LEDs have a heat dissipation system, significantly reducing heat accumulation.
 The fixture remains relatively cooler, and the chances of malfunction decrease.

 Another option is to use integrated LED fixtures.